 You most likely will be given some form of pain relief or sedative to help you relax before the procedure.
-The type of pain relief used depends on the type of ablation procedure, where is it done, and your wishes.
-Discuss this with you doctor.
+The type of pain relief used depends on the type of ablation procedure, where it is done, and your wishes.
+Discuss this with your doctor.

 There are no incisions (cuts) involved in ablation.
 Recovery takes about 2 hours, depending on the type of pain relief used.